-- Remote installation source: NFS, HTTP, FTP, or SMB with working network connection - Target system with working network connection - Controlling system with working network connection and VNC viewer software or Java-enabled browser (Firefox, Konqueror, Internet Explorer, or Opera) - Physical boot medium (CD or DVD) for booting the target system - · Running DHCP server providing IP addresses
+- Remote installation source: NFS, HTTP, FTP, or SMB with working network connection - Target system with working network connection - Controlling system with working network connection and working SSH client software. - Physical boot medium (CD or DVD) for booting the target system - Running DHCP server providing IP addresses

-- 1 Set up the installation source as described in Section 1.2, "Setting Up the Server Holding the Installation Sources" (page 30).
+- 1 Set up the installation source as described in Section 1.2, "Setting Up the Server Holding the Installation Sources" (page 26).
 Choose an NFS, HTTP, or FTP network server.
-For a SMB installation source, refer to Section 1.2.5, "Managing a SMB Installation Source" (page 38). - 2 Boot the target system using the first CD or DVD of the SUSE Linux media kit. - 3 When the boot screen of the target system appears, use the boot options prompt to pass the appropriate parameters for network connection, location of the installation source, and SSH enablement.
-See Section 1.4.3, "Using Custom Boot Options" (page 51) for detailed instructions on the use of these parameters. - The target system boots to a text-based environment, giving you the network address under which the graphical installation environment can be addressed by any SSH client. - 4 On the controlling workstation, open a terminal window and connect to the target system as described in Section "Connecting to the Installation Program" (page 56). - 5 Perform the installation as described in Chapter Installation with YaST (†Start-Up).
+For a SMB installation source, refer to Section 1.2.5, "Managing a SMB Installation Source" (page 34). - 2 Boot the target system using the first CD or DVD of the SUSE Linux media kit. - 3 When the boot screen of the target system appears, use the boot options prompt to pass the appropriate parameters for network connection, location of the installation source, and SSH enablement.
+See Section 1.4.3, "Using Custom Boot Options" (page 47) for detailed instructions on the use of these parameters.

+The target system boots to a text-based environment, giving you the network address under which the graphical installation environment can be addressed by any SSH client.

+- 4 On the controlling workstation, open a terminal window and connect to the target system as described in Section "Connecting to the Installation Program" (page 52). - 5 Perform the installation as described in Chapter Installation with YaST (†Start-Up).